leonardo-tx/Byces.Calculator/README.md

 Before showing some syntax examples, here are some observations:

-* Numbers, variables, operators and functions are not case sensitive
+* Numbers, variables, operators and functions are not case-sensitive
 * The calculator is not sensitive to whitespace by default and using it has a low impact on performance

 ```csharp